 We value the importance of eSafety at Langford Budville CE Primary.
 Children at Langford Budville use the Internet on a regular basis as part of their learning.
 We have regular ‘e-safety’ activities to remind children of the importance of keeping themselves safe online.

-As part of the Computing Programme of Study within the 2014 curriculum we teach the following strand on e-safety:
+As part of the Computing Programme we teach the following strand on e-safety:

 ‘Pupils should be taught to understand a range of ways to use technology safely, respectfully, responsibly and securely, including protecting their online identity and privacy; recognise inappropriate content, contact and conduct and know how to report concerns’.